PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public func next() -> Element?
 ```

-Returns the next row in the results set as long as one exists.
+Returns the next row in the result set as long as one exists.

 ### forEachRow